tinystacks/aws-docker-templates-flask/README.md

 python -m venv venv
 ```

 Next, activate your virtual environment and run the Flask application.
+(Note: You only need to define the variables AWS_PROFILE and TABLE_NAME if you plan to test the endpoints that store data in a DynamoDB table.
+Otherwise, these can be omitted.)

 On Linux: